retrieva/sentence-transformers/README.md

 See [training_jnli_with_hf.py](./examples/training/nli/training_jnli_with_hf.py) for an example of training MNRL with huggingface Trainer.

 The following code snippet shows how to use huggingface Trainer to train MNRL with sentence-transformers.
+The NLI data is used as an example (If you want to train SimCSE, need to fix some codes.).

 If you want to know more about this usage, please see [training_jnli_with_hf.py](./examples/training/nli/training_jnli_with_hf.py).